nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## 1. Introduction to WorkBook

 Are you a Computing student that finds it really hard to collate and manage all your internship progress together?
 Do you find it really hard to get an internship because you do not know how to prepare for the different interview stages?
-Fret not, WorkBook is just the right tool for you! <br><br>
+Fret not<br><br>

-Welcome to WorkBook! :wave: <br><br>WorkBook is an **internship application tracker** that helps Computing students **prepare sufficiently** for their upcoming interviews to **secure** that internship.
+WorkBook is just the right tool for you! :wave: <br><br>WorkBook is an **internship application tracker** that helps Computing students **prepare sufficiently** for their upcoming interviews to **secure** that internship.
 We also ensure that you never miss an interview or an application deadline ever again!
 Workbook is optimized for fast typists and utilizes a **Command Line Interface (CLI)** style while still having the benefits of a
 **Graphical User Interface (GUI)**. <br><br> So what are you waiting for?
 Transform your internship hunt with WorkBook today!